thomasp85/data_imaginist/content/screens/index.md

 716 + 521

-##### Spiral actor
+##### Radial actor

-The spiral actor is one of the more versatile of the five.
-It creates screens that spirals towards a randomly selected center.
+The radial actor is one of the more versatile of the five.
+It creates screens that radiates from a randomly selected center.
 The start distance and angle relative to the center is chosen at random.
-All screens from the same spiral actor follows the same rotational momentum, but this momentum can vary between different spiral actors, giving rise to both strongly winding spirals and almost straight lines towards the center.
-This means that while the actor is *spiral* by name, the look of the resulting screens can range from spirals to burst.
+All screens from the same radial actor follows the same rotational momentum, but this momentum can vary between different radial actors, giving rise to both strongly winding spirals and almost straight lines from the center.
+While screens from the same radial actor cannot cross each other, they have the potential to get very near to each other.
-While screens from the same spiral actor cannot cross each other, they have the potential to get very near to each other.
-Because of this each screen is terminated if it gets within a threshold distance to other screens from the spiral.
+Because of this each screen is terminated if it gets within a threshold distance to other screens from the same actor.

 230 + 423